The Survival Bandit Problem: Practical Performance of the Algorithms Introduced

 On the other hand, EXPLOIT-UCB has a much larger survival regret than its doubling-tricked counterparts.
 Looking carefully at the average time of ruin of the algorithms however, it is clear that, as expected, EXPLOIT-UCB has a smaller risk of ruin (see Tables \ref{tab:average_ruin} and \ref{tab:proportion_ruins}).
 The reason behind the larger survival regret of EXPLOIT-UCB is again its lack of exploration.
-Indeed, in this setting, the arms expectations are quite low, being respectively $0.04, 0.01$ and $-0.1$.
-Therefore, even when the ruin does not occur, it is frequent that the arm with the largest expectation $0.04$ has exhausted its budget share $\frac{B}{K} = 3$, while the other arm of positive expectation $0.01$ has not, implying a large survival regret.
+Indeed, recall that, in this setting, the arms expectations are quite low (resp. $0.04, 0.01$ and $-0.1$), and hence, even when the ruin does not occur, it is frequent that the arm with the largest expectation $0.04$ has exhausted its budget share $\frac{B}{K} = 3$, while the other arm of positive expectation $0.01$ has not.
+In such cases, EXPLOIT-UCB is falls in the trap of pulling arm $F^{(4)}$ permanently, implying a large survival regret.
 The closeness of the expectations of the arms in this setting also explains the low performance of MTS, which suffers frequent ruins, with a very low average time of ruin around $\tau = 5000$ and a ruin which occurs on $3/4$ of the simulations (see Tables \ref{tab:average_ruin} and \ref{tab:proportion_ruins}).